KaelibDaGent/KaelibDaGent/README.md

 - 👀 I’m an aspiring Software Developer and Software Tester
 - 🌱 I’m currently studying for a Bachelor of Science in Information Technology.
 - 📫 How to reach me www.linkedin.com/in/katleho-khosi-77511425b
-- ⚡ Fun fact: I am a Gamer
+- ⚡ Fun fact: I am a Gamer amd also a Car enthusiast
 - @ Email: katleho_khosi@outlook.com

 <!---